AboutCredentials TiersFAQ DirectoryApply Now

 ICONIC Board's Role

 ICONIC Board is a credentialing body, not a training provider.
-It issues professional practice credentials — IBC-HHA™, IBC-HHP™, IBC-HHE™, and IBC-HHD™ — based on independent evaluation of your qualifications, practice history, and ethical standing.
+It issues professional practice credentials — IBC-HHA™, IBC-HHP™, IBC-HHE™, and IBC-HHM™ — based on independent evaluation of your qualifications, practice history, and ethical standing.
 It doesn't replace your training certifications; it adds a layer of independent professional recognition on top of them.